{{flagHref}}

 Frequently Asked Questions

-Malleability refers to the ability of a metal to undergo deformation under compressive stress without developing cracks or fractures.
+A: Malleability is the ability of a metal to withstand compressive stress, such as hammering or rolling, without breaking or cracking.

 About the author